Skip to content

 3 min

 Place the kofta on top of the rice for the last three minutes covered to warm through.
-Serve straight from the pan, the bay leaf removed.
-A sprinkle of extra sumac brightens the plate.
+Serve straight from the pan.
+A thin slice of pickled lemon on the side brightens the plate.

 Share